Lucy Fallon quits Coronation Street – a rundown of upcoming cobbles exits

 The actress has played the daughter of Sarah Platt (Tina O’Brien) since 2015, replacing Katie Redford who was cast then swiftly dropped before she’d filmed a single scene when it emerged she had lied to show bosses about her age and was more than a decade older than the character.

-Bethany’s hard-hitting abuse storyline, in which the vulnerable teenager was groomed by sinister older boyfriend Nathan Curtis and forced into a sexual exploitation ring, drew praise for Fallon’s performance and won her the National Television Award and British Soap Award for Best Actress in 2018.
+Bethany’s hard-hitting abuse storyline, in which the vulnerable teenager was groomed by sinister older boyfriend Nathan Curtis and forced into a sexual exploitation ring, drew praise for Fallon’s performance and won her the National Television Award for Best Serial Drama Performance and British Soap Awards for Best Actress and Best Female Dramatic Performance in 2018.

 - Coronation Street star Faye Brookes quits